ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Experiments and Evaluation

 We set the number of rendered novel views $N$ to 120 and render a series of images from the stylized radiance fields.
 Table \ref{table:spatial-control-semantic-mask} provides quantitative results of the stylized scenes.
-In comparison to ARF in the mask, our spatial control yields overall superior ArtFID scores \cite{wright2022artfid}, which can be attributed to a significant enhancement in styleFID.
+In comparison to ARF in the mask, our spatial control yields overall superior ArtFID scores~\cite{wright2022artfid}, which can be attributed to a significant enhancement in styleFID.
 There are potentially two reasons behind the improvement in masked styleFID scores.
 Firstly, spatial control leads to a reduction in the regions requiring stylization within the scene.
 This results in fewer areas participating in gradient back-propagation during the same training epoch, allowing for the acquisition of more style information.
 Secondly, the appearance of semantic objects (such as TV) often exhibits similar textures.
 The uniform texture makes it easier for those areas to learn the style.
+Please refer to the Appendix for the explanation of calculating ArtFID on specific areas and additional qualitative evaluation.
 It is also notable that in Scene \textit{Room}, for ARF-Plus, the individual use of three separate semantic masks results in higher StyleFID values compared to the combined use of all three masks as a single mask (Room-All).
 Because ArtFID integrates both ContentDist and StyleFID, changes in StyleFID contribute to an elevated ArtFID score.
 This reveals that the size of the area controlled by spatial control has an impact on the effectiveness of style transfer.
 When the mask is too small, indicating a limited stylized area, it becomes difficult for that region to encompass all the style patterns depicted in the style image.
 Please refer to the Appendix for the explanation of calculating ArtFID on specific areas and additional qualitative evaluation.